 If you don’t have the budget for additional flowers, you can re-purpose your ceremony arrangements, or opt for foliage and greenery as a more cost-effective alternative.

 Depending on your wedding concept, you can also incorporate details like signage, lanterns, bottles of alcohol or even fresh fruits and other accessories to suit your theme.
 For example, pineapples and coconuts are the perfect complement to a tropical wedding, while clam shells would work beautifully for a modern coastal look.
 When it comes to accessories, varying heights work best, so don’t worry about your arrangements being perfectly neat or symmetrical.

 To ensure your bar is functional for staff, make sure you keep the middle of your bar clear for service, and position your arrangements off to the sides.
 If your bar surface area is limited, you can add another bar or even utilise the floor space.
 Clusters of potted plants work perfectly to frame your bar from either side!

 Make a statement with decorative glassware

-Beautiful glassware can really add to the mood and experience of your event.
-For example, our crystal glassware is perfectly suited for a modern, elegant event, while our coloured glassware works well for an eclectic, boho-inspired celebration.
+It’s all in the details, and we’re big believers in beautiful glassware!
+Decorative glassware can really add to the overall mood and experience of your event.
+For example, our crystal glassware is perfectly suited for a modern, elegant wedding, while our coloured glassware works well for an eclectic, boho-inspired celebration.

 Keep it practical

-- Make sure your bar has ample storage space for things like glassware, alcohol bottles, garnishes, rubbish and anything else you don’t want visibly displayed on the surface.
+Make sure your bar has ample storage space for things like glassware, alcohol bottles, garnishes, rubbish and anything else you don’t want visibly displayed on the surface.
 All of our bars come complete with hidden shelving at the back.